 Joe’s got several Austin Marinas that he sees as a great source of desirable parts.
 “They’ve got MGB engines, a Spitfire gearbox and a TR7 rear end,” he says of the last Austin model exported to Canada.

-He identifies the remains of a Vauxhall Viva GT, its 2.0L engine capable of 120 mph, according to Joe, and then takes me to an old GM van that contains nearly all the body panels of a Riley 1.5, along with that model’s distinctive two-tone seats.
+He identifies the remains of a Vauxhall Viva GT, its 2.0L engine capable of 120 mph, according to Joe, and then takes me to an old GM van that contains nearly all the body panels of a Riley One-Point-Five, along with that model’s distinctive two-tone seats.
 On the way we pass what appears to be an interloper in the form of an Opel Rekord.

 When we get to the van, Joe slides the door open to reveal the cherished Riley parts.
 Says Joe, “A buddy of mine, Norm Mort, asked me what car I’d want if I could have any car, and I said a Riley One-Point-Five.
 Terrific little cars.”

 “I guess I’d better keep these,” he says sliding the door shut with a decisive thud.